fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 ### 25th August

 I have found a bug in the updated of CBUS2515 and the codes are now working.
 More testing with long messages can now start.
 I have new ideas to follow up following a Zoom discussion.

+I did some testing with mixed results.
+CANTOTEM kept issuing events for a reason I don't understand.
+CAN1602PIN would not register with FCU and I think was not sending any events at all.
+CANDUE did work (it belongs on the other branch) and was useful to see what was going on.
+I did see some long messages from CANTOTEM, some with zero size which is worrying.
+I want to find the cause of the problem with CAN1602PIN.

 ### 21st and 23rd August